MusicWeb International One of the most grown-up review sites around 2023

 Saxton, Robert (b.1953) is a British composer who wrote a cello concerto in 1993.

 Say, Fazıl (b.1970) is a Turkish pianist and composer who wrote a cello concerto called Never give up in 2017.
 This has been recorded by Camille Thomas for DG.
-He also wrote a concerto for cello, solo percussion and orchestra called Şahmeran in 2020 that was premiered by Nicolas Altstaedt in the same year.
-An excerpt may be heard on YouTube.
+He also wrote a concerto for cello, solo percussion and orchestra called Şahmeran in 2020 that was premiered by Nicolas Altstaedt in the same year and has been recorded by Jamal Aliyev for Prospero.
+An excerpt from the premiere may be heard on YouTube.

-Scearce, J. Mark (b.1960) is an American composer who wrote a cello concerto called Arcana which won the Raymond and Beverly Sackler Composition Prize in 2009.
-A private recording is held at the University of Louisville library.
+Scearce, J. Mark (b.1960) is an American composer who wrote a cello concerto called Arcana.
+This won the Raymond and Beverly Sackler Composition Prize in 2009 and was premiered by Katie Schlaikjer in 2011.
+The score is held at the University of Louisville library and a CD is available but it is not clear whether this is a recording.

 Scelsi, Giacinto (1905-1988) was an Italian composer who wrote Ballata for cello and orchestra in 1945, a cello concerto which was discovered after his death and premiered by Frances-Marie Uitti in 2005.
 It has since been recorded by Francesco Dillon for Stradivarius.